hslayers/hslayers-ng/projects/hslayers-app/README.md

     }
   </script>
 ```
-In case no exact match between app id and config name was found app tries to call default function eg. hslayersNgConfig
+In case no exact match between app id and config name is found, the app tries to call default function i.e. `hslayersNgConfig`